Yarrow and the Wounded Healer Archetype

 yarrow growing in field

-I spent the first five years of my life wandering 40 off-grid acres my parents bought in the remote corner of northeastern Washington Sate.
+I spent the first years of my life wandering 40 off-grid acres my parents bought in the remote corner of northeastern Washington Sate.
 They built a cabin in a wild, yet homey little valley tucked into an aspen grove at the base of a rocky cliff that tumbled from a panorama of mountains dotted with evergreen stands.
 Foggy mornings, snowy winters, and dusty summer days heavy with the musk of dry pine needles, strawberries and wildflowers marked my memory.
 One of those flowers was yarrow.

 An Ancient Ally